arjitc/virsh-remote-getstatus/README.md

 * If the maching is running, the output will be just: running
 * If the machine is offline, the output will be just: shut
 * If the machine is missing, the output will be just: missing

+## Optional

+You could remove the line, if you don't want any debug output.
+> app.debug = True